Yogi Berra: Minor leagues

-In 1942, the St. Louis Cardinals overlooked Berra in favor of his boyhood best friend, Joe Garagiola Sr. On the surface, the Cardinals seemed to think that Garagiola was the superior prospect, but team president Branch Rickey actually had an ulterior motive.
+In 1942, the St. Louis Cardinals overlooked Berra in favor of his boyhood best friend, Joe Garagiola.
+On the surface, the Cardinals seemed to think that Garagiola was the superior prospect, but team president Branch Rickey actually had an ulterior motive.
 Rickey already knew that he was going to leave St. Louis to take over the operation of the Brooklyn Dodgers and was more impressed with Berra than he let on; he apparently had planned to hold Berra off until he could sign him for the Dodgers.
 However, the Yankees signed Berra for the same $500 bonus ($ in current dollar terms) the Cardinals offered Garagiola before Rickey could sign Berra to the Dodgers.
+Berra played for the Norfolk Tars in 1943.

 World War II and subsequent return to baseball

-During World War II, Berra served in the United States Navy as a gunner's mate on the attack transport USS Bayfield during the Normandy landings.
-A Second Class Seaman, Berra was one of a six-man crew on a Navy rocket boat, firing machine guns and launching rockets at the German defenses on Omaha Beach.
-He was fired upon and later received several commendations for his bravery.
+Berra joined the United States Navy in 1943, and served as a gunner's mate on the attack transport USS Bayfield during the Normandy landings.
+A seaman second class, Berra was one of a six-man crew on a Navy rocket boat, firing machine guns and launching rockets at the German defenses on Omaha Beach.
+He was wounded and awarded a Purple Heart medal.
 During an interview on the 65th Anniversary of D-Day, Berra confirmed that he was sent to Utah Beach during the D-Day invasion as well.
-Although the Yogi Berra Museum website claimed that Berra was "fired upon, but was not hit," according to the United States Department of Veterans Affairs, he was shot in the left hand during Operation Dragoon, an injury which earned him a Purple Heart.
+His military records were burned in the St. Louis Archives fire in 1973.

 Following Operation Dragoon, he was sent to Tunisia before returning to the United States in January 1945 and being stationed at Naval Submarine Base New London.
-He was ultimately discharged in May 1946.
+While there, he played for the base's semi-pro baseball team.
+He also bribed guards to allow him to sneak off base and play for the Cranston, Rhode Island, Chiefs for $50 a game under an assumed name, as he was already signed with the Yankees.
+He was honorably discharged in May 1946.

 Following his military service, Berra played minor-league baseball with the Newark Bears, surprising the team's manager with his talent despite his short stature.
 He was mentored by Hall of Famer Bill Dickey, whose uniform number Berra took.
 He later said, "I owe everything I did in baseball to Bill Dickey."